 We recommend the patient contacts their practice if they haven’t heard from the hospital within a week of the referral.

-If a routine referral is necessary the GP+ service will send details of your consultation to your practice, who will review the case and decide on the best course of action.
+If a routine referral is necessary, the GP+ service will send details of your consultation to your GP practice, who will review the case and decide on the best course of action.
 They will make a referral if they feel it is needed.
 Alternatively, they may have the skills at the practice to manage your case themselves.
-The practice will contact you about this.
+Your practice will contact you about this.

 Can the GP+ service order tests?

 Yes.
 The doctors can order blood tests, scans and x-rays just like your own practice.
 The results of those tests will go back to your own practice, so please contact them for your results.

 Can the GP+ service carry out blood tests?